sydasif/python-book/docs/source/01_introduction/01_intro.md

-## Computer Programming - An Introduction
+## Computer Programming - Introduction

 Inside every computer, there’s a special set of instructions that makes a computer to work, is called a computer program.
 It’s the essential life force that transforms computer hardware into a functional device.
 To help you understand this concept, think of a computer as a piano, an instrument that remains silent without a skilled musician.